mvcds/brave-clojure/08/readme.md

 > Unquote splicing

-It unwraps a sequable data structure, similar to `apply`.
+It unwraps a sequable data structure, similar to `apply` (take parenthesis out of the result).

 ```
 => `(+ ~(list 1 2 3))